baole/KmpSample/README.md

 ## The project

-The project was created with Android Studio, Kotlin Multiplatform App template.
-It's then add iOS native dependencies to iOS target
+The Kotlin Multiplatform (KMP) project was created with Android Studio, Kotlin Multiplatform App template.
+It's then added iOS native dependencies to iOS target.

 ```kotlin
     pod("AFNetworking") {